-Furthermore, the study seeks to provide guidance for development policy, resulting in improved urban design decisions, policing infrastructure, and operational planning.
-Ultimately, the goal of this study is to encourage a regenerative systems thinking approach to development.
-To achieve these objectives, the present chapter focuses on analysing crime types and statistics, climate factors and patterns, tree canopy cover in urban areas, and population density.
-A systematic literature review of shared variables across existing studies was conducted, with methodological frameworks, data collection, and analysis focusing on criminality and climatic conditions.
-Gaps and limitations in previous research are also considered, highlighting the current study's contribution and face validity.
-Based on these findings, a meta-synthesis of select studies was conducted to identify scholarship at the intersections of heat and urban crime studies, with a specific focus on highly urbanised areas (urban heat islands) in general and in the Australian environment.
+The study evaluates the existing evidence-based literature and theories relating criminality to climate.
+It seeks to understand if increasing urban expansion and densification is likely to lead to increased propensity for crime.
+In addition, it also seeks to inform development policy, resulting in improved urban design decisions, policing infrastructure, and operational planning.
+The goal of these is to trigger a consideration for a regenerative systems' thinking approach to development.
+Thus, this chapter focuses on analysing crime types and statistics, climate factors and patterns, tree canopy cover in urbanised areas, and population density.
+Accordingly, the study presents a systematic literature review of shared variables across extant studies.
+Methodological frameworks, data collection and analysis are focuses on criminality and climatic conditions.
+Gaps and limitations reported in extant studies emphasises the current study's additionality and face validity.
+Based on these, a meta-synthesis of select studies was undertaken to identify scholarship in the intersections between heat and urban crime studies, with a specific focus on highly urbanised areas (urban heat islands) in general and in the Australian environment.